 7) Make sure your font size is large enough to read easily and keep it at 12 points at the minimum.

-8) Obviously stay away from fonts like Curlz, Papyrus, or Comic Sans unless you are applying for a comedian’s position.
-No explanation necessary.
+8) Stay away from fonts like Curlz, Papyrus, or Comic Sans unless you are applying for a comedian’s position.
+No explanation is necessary.

 9) Keep your WORK EXPERIENCE list to the most relevant and recent jobs; you do not need to go back to the job you had in high school 12 years ago.